 Babies may start to sleep through the night at 4 to 6 months old, but not every baby follows this timeline.

 A newborn baby doesn’t know the difference between day and night and will wake up for feeding regardless of the time of day.
-However, at 4 to 6 months old, infants have started to develop a circadian rhythm, which is the body’s internal timekeeping system that makes us sleepy in the evening.
+However, at 4 months old, infants have started to develop a circadian rhythm, which is the body’s internal timekeeping system that makes us sleepy in the evening.

 Parents and caregivers can encourage their baby to start sleeping through the night by making sure their daytime hours involve plenty of activity and natural light.
 In the evening, their bedroom should be dark and free of loud noises.
 These cues can help a child’s body get used to the day-night cycle.